segabl/pd2-useful-bots/README.md

 * Option to prevent bots from getting into slow vehicles like forklifts
 * Option to disable ammo drops from enemies killed by bots
 * Option to make bots avoid using Inspire when they are already within revive range
+* Option to make a bots defend a reviving player
+* Option to increase revive range for bots reviving other bots

 ### Target priority

 By default, there is some basic setup for improved bot target priority which should already feel a lot better than the vanilla targeting.
 You can fine tune all priority modifiers to your liking in the mod options.
 Multipliers you set in the options are applied to the calculated base priority of a target.
 The base priority settings define the initial priority of an enemy, based on the setting:
-"By weapon stats" means targets are prioritized based on the bots weapon stats at the target's distance.
+"By weapon stats" prioritizes targets based on the bots weapon stats for the target distance.
-"By distance" means enemies will just be prioritized based on their distance to the bot, the bot's weapon will not be accounted for.
+"By distance" prioritizes targets only based on their distance to the bot, the bot's weapon stats will not be accounted for.
 "No changes" disables the custom target priority code entirely and use the vanilla code.
 Any multipliers defined will be ignored if this setting is used.

 ## Improvements